EthanRule/Geoscoping/docs/ai.md

 # AI

 This is an on going list of the best ways to utilize AI tools.
 Often over utilization of these tools in the wrong areas causes more harm than good.

-## Useful Tools

 AI will make mistakes.
 AI cannot keep track of multiple files or current and planned architecture very well yet.
 Full reliance on AI creates tightly coupled non-extendable code.

-### Searching

-> - Chatgpt.com
+Use with great caution.

 ### Syntax